rainlanguage/arb-bot/README.md

 - `--hops`, Option to specify how many hops the binary search should do, default is 7 if left unspecified, Will override the 'HOPS' in env variables
 - `--retries`, Option to specify how many retries should be done for the same order, max value is 3, default is 1 if left unspecified, Will override the 'RETRIES' in env variables
 - `--pool-update-interval`, Option to specify time (in minutes) between pools updates, default is 15 minutes, Will override the 'POOL_UPDATE_INTERVAL' in env variables
+- `-w` or `--wallet-count`, Number of wallet to submit transactions with, requirs `--mnemonic`.
+Will override the 'WALLET_COUNT' in env variables
+- `-t` or `--topup-amount`, The initial topup amount of excess wallets, requirs `--mnemonic`.
+Will override the 'TOPUP_AMOUNT' in env variables
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information